What is Fentanyl?

 Fentanyl is a synthetic opioid that is more toxic than most other opioids.
 Fentanyl is sometimes prescribed by doctors to help patients who are dealing with severe pain (for example, pain from cancer).
 But in recent years, it’s also being made in illegal labs and sold on the streets, often mixed with other drugs.

-The illegal drug supply is contaminated with fentanyl and led to more than 1,400 overdose deaths last year, leaving countless people in unimaginable grief.
-Fentanyl has been detected in over 80 per cent of drug overdose deaths in 2018.
+The drug supply is contaminated with fentanyl, which was detected in at least 85 per cent of overdose deaths in B.C. in 2018.
 These overdoses are happening all across the province to people from all walks of life, leaving countless families, friends and communities in unimaginable grief.

 The solution is far more complicated than, “people should just stop doing drugs.”
-Many people who suffer from years of deeply rooted physical and emotional pain use substances (including from the illegal supply) to find relief.
-Learning the facts, however, and speaking about substance use without judgement can help prevent overdose and save lives.
+Many people who suffer from years of deeply rooted physical and emotional pain use alcohol and other drugs to find relief.
+Learning the facts, however, and speaking about substance use without judgement can help prevent overdoses and save lives.

 - Fentanyl is up to 100 times more toxic than morphine and up to 50 times more toxic than heroin.